X-Financial-Technologies/.github/profile/README.md

 # X FINANCIAL TECHNOLOGIES

-X Financial Technologies (XFT) is a liquidity provider for closed-end funds and alternative assets.
-Our software allows users to trade traditional securities, like stocks and bonds, on the blockchain.
+XFT develops blockchain-native investment products, liquidity provisions, and payment rails for the next finance frontier.

 ### Our Vision
 We believe blockchain enables a financial system that can serve everyone.
-Decentralized Finance fosters economic freedom by ensuring fair participation in the global economy.
-At XFT, our mission is to utilize blockchain to enable an inclusive, resilient, and frictionless global economy.
-We're engineering the enabling technologies for a single, integrated, and universal access layer to onchain financial services.

-### Finance CAN be:
+Decentralized finance fosters economic freedom by ensuring fair participation in the global economy.
+By harnessing the programmable nature of cryptocurrencies, we empower institutions to mitigate systemic risks and avert financial crises through robust, transparent software.
+Finance CAN be:

-- **Safe:** Secure and reliable..
+- **Safe:** Secure and reliable.
 - **Transparent:** Clear communication and processes.
 - **Compliant:** Adhering to global standards.
 - **Efficient:** Streamlined and scalable.